 “Fine.
 Now I have an excuse not to wear this overall.
 I'm fed up of it.
 Attica, I'll join you in a bit.
 Bye Athi.”
 The screen was black again.

-“I think I'm going to change my clothes too.”
+“I think I'm going to change my clothes too.
+Shouldn’t you do something about your feathers?”

 “Want to cause a good impression, right?”
-Attica roguishly smiled at him.
+Attica roguishly smiled at him and ignored his question.

 “Haha.
 Who knows!
 See you later!”

 It was later than Attica had foreseen, but both captains were entering the decompression room with a couple of other saurians.
-Iset was waiting for them outside that room, holding into a rail.
-The hatch opened.
+Iset was waiting for them outside that room, holding into a rail and looked how they helped each other with the space suits.
+Once removed, the hatch opened.

 “Morning Captain Donegal, morning Captain Iona.
 How was the trip?”